Dexter McDougle

-Dexter McDougle (born April 8, 1991) is a former American football cornerback.
-He was drafted by the New York Jets in the third round of the 2014 NFL Draft.
-He played college football at Maryland.
+Dexter McDougle (born April 8, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the New York Jets in the third round of the 2014 NFL draft.
+He played college football for the Maryland Terrapins.

-Early years
+Early life

 McDougle played for Stafford Senior High School, where he was a teammate of wide receiver Torrey Smith, as well as at the University of Maryland.
 He played safety, cornerback, wide receiver and running back.
 He recorded 97 tackles and six interceptions as a senior in 2008 after missing most of his junior year with an injury.
-He also caught 48 passes for 885 yards and 11 TDs and rushed for 457 yards and nine scores on 76 carries.
+He also caught 48 passes for 885 yards and 11 touchdowns and rushed for 457 yards and nine scores on 76 carries.

 Considered a three-star recruit by Rivals.com, he was rated the 76th best "athlete" prospect of his class.

 College career

-At Maryland, he was named an Academic All-ACC in his sophomore and senior seasons.
-McDougle missed the most of his senior year at Maryland due to a fractured shoulder.
+At Maryland, McDougle was named an Academic All-Atlantic Coast Conference (ACC) in his sophomore and senior seasons.
+He missed the most of his senior year at Maryland due to a fractured shoulder.

 Professional career

 New York Jets

-On May 10, 2014, McDougle was drafted by the New York Jets in the third round (80th overall) of the 2014 NFL Draft.
+On May 10, 2014, McDougle was selected by the New York Jets in the third round (80th overall) of the 2014 NFL draft.

-On August 10, 2014, McDougle tore his ACL at Jets practice and was subsequently placed on the Injured Reserve.
+On August 10, 2014, McDougle tore his ACL at Jets practice and was subsequently placed on the injured reserve.

 McDougle was waived on September 4, 2016.
 After clearing waivers, he was signed to the team's practice squad.
 He was promoted to the active roster on November 12, 2016.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On August 27, 2017, McDougle was traded to the Philadelphia Eagles in exchange for Terrence Brooks.
 On September 2, 2017, he signed a one-year contract extension with the Eagles.
 During the 2017 season McDougle played 54 defensive snaps (9.3%) and 135 special teams snaps (49.8%) in eight games.
 Along with special teams, he served as the main backup to slot corner Patrick Robinson but was released on November 13, 2017 to make room for additional depth at linebacker.